kyma-project/kyma/components/function-controller/README.md

 ### Deploy the controller

-1. Use the `make` targets to build the Function Controller image, tag it to the value of the **IMG** environment variable, and push it to the remote container registry.
+To deploy the Function Controller to the `serverless-system` Namespace run

     ```bash
-    make docker-build
-    make docker-push
-    ```

-2. After the image has been successfully pushed, deploy the Function Controller to the `serverless-system` Namespace.

-    ```bash
     make deploy
     ```

+   This runs `ko` to build your image and push it to your configured docker repository.
+  See [google/ko](https://github.com/google/ko) for more details about `ko`

 ## Usage